ga-wdi-boston/rails-model-validations/README.md

        where `<model>` is the symbol we passed to `belongs_to`.

       **EXAMPLE :**
-      I want to test that a Citizenship instance refers to an instance of Country and an instance of Person.
+      You want to test that a Citizenship instance refers to an instance of Country and an instance of Person;
-       I might write the following:
+       in that case, you might write the following:

       ```ruby
       class Citizenship < ActiveRecord::Base